top of page

 I would have missed knowing about my great-grandparent's adventures if I hadn't caught the stories.

-Activity Idea: To give a child the gift of family stories, encourage them to tell back, in their own words, the stories they've caught.
-The words will become a treasure they'll remember, and tell others, all their lives.
+Activity Idea: To give children the gift of family stories, take a walk and ask for their favorite.
+They can tell the story back to you in their own words.
+Then it will become a treasure they'll remember, and tell others, all their lives.

 What Happened After: The Shipwreck